 At the wheel, these drugs cause aggressiveness that results in excessive speeding and taking foolish risks, such as overtaking another vehicle in a curve or changing lanes suddenly.

-Some medications prescribed by health care professionals or sold over the counter can affect your ability to drive because they may cause:
+Some types of medications prescribed by health care professionals or sold over the counter can affect your ability to drive because they may cause:

-These medications can include tranquilizers, antidepressants, sleeping pills, antihistamines (for allergies), decongestants (for sinus problems or coughing, etc.), muscle relaxants and many others, such as painkillers that contain opioids or other substances.
+These types of medications can include tranquilizers, antidepressants, sleeping pills, antihistamines (for allergies), decongestants (for sinus problems or coughing, etc.), muscle relaxants and many others, such as painkillers that contain opioids or other substances.

-Almost all types of medications can cause side effects that affect your ability to drive, and these side effects may vary from person to person.
-Medications that cause drowsiness are particularly dangerous when driving.
+Almost all types of medication can cause side effects that affect your ability to drive, and these side effects may vary from person to person.
+Medication that causes drowsiness is particularly dangerous when driving.

 Consult your physician or pharmacist to know about the effects of your medication on driving.